thedch/indoor-autonomous-system-lowlevel/README.md

 ![Wheel Stall State Machine](./images/WheelStallSM.png)

 The first state captures the current encoder position of each wheel and a time reference.
 The next state will compare real time encoder positions to the snapshots taken in the previous state to determine if a stall has occured.
 If a stall has occured the high-level commands will be disabled and the robot will turn off its motors.
 The final state will make the robot go in reverse for a few seconds.
 After this time has passed the robot will then be able to receive high-level commands and continue it route.

+## IMU.h
+IMU.h is the API used read absolute orientation of the robot from the IMU.

+* **IMU my_IMU** - Creates a Motors object using the pins connected from the H-bridge to the Teensy.
+  **my_imu.read_IMUmsg_data()** - Returns absolute orientation quaternion w and z components in a tuple.